 The Gaming Commission entered into agreements with the Category 1 licensees in two of the three regions, pursuant to which the licensees each received a license effective on November 7, 2014.
 The \$85 million license fees were paid by each licensee in November, 2014.
-The facility in Springfield (Region B) is expected to be operational in calendar 2018; the facility in Everett (Region A) is expected to be operational in calendar 2019.
+The facility in Springfield (Region B) is expected to open in August, 2018; the facility in Everett (Region A) is expected to be operational in calendar 2019.

 In March, 2016, the Mashpee Wampanoag tribe announced that it would commence construction of a tribal resort casino in the third region (Region C), based upon the assumed power of the U. S. Secretary of the Interior to take land into trust for the tribe.
 On April 28, 2016, the Gaming Commission voted to deny an application for a Category 1 license in Region C. On July 28, 2016, in the case of Littlefield v. the U. S. Department of the Interior, the U. S. District Court held that the Secretary of the Interior lacked the authority to take land into trust for the Mashpee Wampanoag tribe and remanded the matter back to the Secretary of the Interior for further proceedings consistent with the opinion as well as the declaratory judgment entered.
 The U.S. Bureau of Indian Affairs filed a motion for reconsideration, which was denied by the District Court, and the Mashpee Wampanoag filed a motion to intervene, which was granted.
-In December, 2016, the U. S. Department of the Interior and the Mashpee Wampanoag each filed a notice of appeal to the U.S. Court of Appeals for the First Circuit.
+In December, 2016, the U.S. Department of the Interior and the Mashpee Wampanoag each filed a notice of appeal to the U.S. Court of Appeals for the First Circuit.
 On April 24, 2017, the Mashpee Wampanoag filed an assent to motion to stay briefing pending the revised decision from the Department of the Interior.
 On May 8, 2017, the Department of the Interior moved to withdraw its appeal.
 The Department of the Interior has not issued a revised decision, but instead has requested further briefing from the parties.
 The Mashpee Wampanoag have asked the Court of Appeals to stay the matter further pending a decision from the Department of the Interior, and the Court has agreed to the requested stay.
+On July 25, 2018, the U.S. House of Representative Subcommittee on Indian, Insular and Alaska Native Affairs held a hearing on proposed legislation (H.R.
+5244) that would allow the Mashpee Wampanoag land to remain in trust.
 The Gaming Commission will continue to monitor this matter.